The Era of BVLOS

 "A remote pilot depends on alternative ways of communicating with the aircraft."

 This can be done through large antennas that would need to be placed on top of mountains or high buildings.
 Alternatively, a satellite or a cellular network can be used.
 Hence, an aircraft can be equipped with a camera on the nose, which replaces the eyes of the pilot.
 The video stream can then be sent over the cellular networks with low latency and ensuring that one can see through the eyes of the aircraft at all times.

 Ensuring the Drone Stays on Route

 The next question that may pop up is how can the safety of pedestrians or pilots be guaranteed?
-This is the main concern when flying BVLOS because you do not want to be colliding with anything.
-Unlike a traditional pilot flying inside an aircraft who would see a possible threat in the distance and know when to avoid it, flying drones BVLOS depend on alternative systems.
+This is the main concern when flying BVLOS, as you do not want to collide with anything.
+Unlike a traditional pilot flying inside an aircraft who would see a possible threat in the distance and know when to avoid it, drone flights BVLOS have to rely on alternative systems.
 One needs to find ways of mitigating the risks when there is no one on board.

 This can be done using a transponder, which is able to interact with other transponders and broadcast one signal to another.